KindOfHeaven/skill-exam-2022/README.md

 ```
 This shows, that connection between container and local machine was established successfully.
 All used files and screenshots with implementation/verification can be found in task3/ScreensTask3

+## Task 5
+**Name** - Unit Testing
+**Preparation** - Copy the python module from the task
+**Implementation** - I've written test using unittest module for python.
+These were simple equality tests.
+As a result we got all 4 tests passed, which means that functions work as expected
+**Troubleshooting** - No troubles in this one
+**Verification** - The screen in the task5/ScreensTask5 shows the result